 The Midwest Alliance for Mindfulness sponsors continuing education for professionals who wish to include the attitudes and practices of mindfulness in their work with the people they serve.
 Many of these offerings are at a significant discount to our professional members.
 MAM is an approved continuing education provider through the Kansas Behavioral Sciences Regulatory Board.

-- Mindful Self Care for Caring Professionals – various dates & times
+- ACT for Highly Sensitive People – various dates & times

 - A Trio of Trauma-Sensitive Practices for Whole Person Wellness – June 28, 2019